Your Cart is Empty

 Germination: 7-14 days

-Seed Sowing Depth: ¼” deep
+Seed Sowing Depth: 1/4” deep

-Starting Indoors: 4-6 weeks before last frost.
-Sow seeds in flats/cells/pots.
-Provide 75-85 degrees F soil temperatures.
-After the first true leaves appears, transplant into larger, 3-6” pots/cells/flats .
-Fertilize the seedlings every 7-10 days with a liquid or water soluble fertilizer (diluted to ¼ of suggested measurement).
-Transplant seedlings 24-36" apart after last frost.
+Starting Indoors: 6 weeks before last frost.
+Provide 75-80ºF soil temperatures.
+Sow 2-3 seeds per cell/pot, thin to the strongest seedling or use the 20 Row seedling flat, transplanting into individual pots when seedlings get their 3rd set of leaves.
+Fertilize the seedlings every 7-10 days with a liquid or water soluble fertilizer, diluted to ¼ of suggested measurement.
+Transplant out after last frost.
+Space 24-36" apart

 Harvest: When fruit is red (or color of the variety planted) and firm.

-Tips: Plant in fertile soil, amended with compost.
-Mulch and provide even moisture throughout the growing season with good drainage.
-Plant deeper than they were growing in the containers, it makes a stronger roots system.
+Tips: Plant in fertile soil, amended with compost, mulch and provide even moisture.
+Plant deeper than they were growing in the containers as it makes a stronger roots system.
 Apply a light compost tea every few weeks.
 Do not apply excessive nitrogen, which can promote excessive foliage and poor fruit set.

 Your input is very much appreciated.
 Share it with your friends so they can enjoy it too!

 Grew and produced well but most importantly it has a great old fashioned tart acidic tomato taste.
 If your tired of the hard tasteless or sweet modern hybrids, this tomato is for you.

 I am looking forward to trying this tomato.
 However, I have not had a chance to grow it yet, so I can't address my experience with it.